kenesu-h/kenesu-h/README.md

 ### Hey there.
 I consider myself mostly a beginner/intermediate developer, but I generally enjoy exploring different languages and tools in my spare time.
-Occasionally, you'll probably find me working on small personal projects that mostly have to do with gaming in some shape or form.
+Occasionally, you'll find me working on small personal projects that mostly have to do with gaming in some shape or form.

 Pronouns: he/him/his
 <!--